rgitrepo/kubernetes-beginner-to-pro/docs/day2/kube-scheduler.md

    - PreBind is a preparation step before the actual binding.
    - It can include steps like setting up necessary resources or configurations on the node.

+2. **Bind**:
+   - Bind is the final step where the pod is officially bound to the node.
+   - The scheduler informs the API server of the decision, and the pod starts running on the node.

-2. **PostBind**:
+3. **PostBind**:
    - PostBind actions occur after the pod is bound to a node.
    - This can involve cleanup tasks or notifying other components of the binding.

-3. **WaitOnPermit**:
-   - WaitOnPermit handles the time gap between permit approval and binding.
-   - It ensures all preconditions are met and that the pod is ready to be bound.

-4. **Bind**:
-   - Bind is the final step where the pod is officially bound to the node.
-   - The scheduler informs the API server of the decision, and the pod starts running on the node.
+   - This marks the end of the binding cycle and declares the result.

+If any Binding Cycle plugin rejects the pod, it is again sent to the scheduling queue.
+Scheduling cycles are run serially, while Binding cycles may run concurrently.

 ### Taints and Tolerations